primer/react/contributor-docs/adrs/adr-XXX-file-structure.md

   - Should subcomponents always have their own test files?
 What about type tests and stories?
 - Would this structure help if we wanted to move toward one-package-per-component like react-aria does?
 - Could we set a standard for replacement components?
 E.g., NewButton vs. Button2
+- Migration
+  - Can we implement this quickly?
+Can we script the migration?
+  - Can we do this without changing any of our exports from src/index.ts?